Endometrium Thickness in Pregnancy – Normal Range, Symptoms & Treatment

 5. Keep Your Body Warm

-Keeping your body warm increases the healthy blood flow, which boosts the uterine lining.
+Keeping your body warm increases healthy blood flow, which boosts the uterine lining.
 You must consume warm foods and beverages to keep your body warm.
-Avoiding all “iced” drinks and minimising cold raw foods when trying to conceive.
+Avoid all “iced” drinks and minimise cold raw foods when trying to conceive.

 6. Vitamin E